 If you fancy getting outside, pop along the heritage trail that crisscrosses the park itself on the way to Kelvin’s Walkway and the Gardens Arboretum.

-Once you’ve worked up an appetite, head over to Ox and Finch that serves a heap of sharing plates with a Scottish flair!
+Once you’ve worked up an appetite, head over to Ox and Finch which serves a heap of sharing plates with a Scottish flair!
 It’s so good.

 10.)
 Experience a city festival